jthack/hydeout/_posts/2025-09-24-ai-comprehension-gaps.md

 Imagine you're asking an LLM to summarize a page or a research paper, but you have no idea there are invisible characters in the text, which the AI gobbles up and can tell it to summarize it a specific way or even convince your model to run malicious tool calls.

+Note: I actually made a tool on my website to play with invisible unicode tags.
+You can check it out [here](https://josephthacker.com/invisible_prompt_injection).

 ### 2. QR Code from Emojis

 **Humans see**: QR Code (leads to malicious site)